Experience-Monks/math-as-code/README.md

 # foreword

-Mathematical symbols can mean different things depending on context and the field of study (linear algebra, set theory, etc).
-This guide may not cover *all* uses of a symbol, but PRs are welcome.
+Mathematical symbols can mean different things depending on the author, context and the field of study (linear algebra, set theory, etc).
+This guide may not cover *all* uses of a symbol.
 In some cases, real-world references (blog posts, publications, etc) will be cited to demonstrate how a symbol might appear in the wild.

 For a more complete list, refer to [Wikipedia - List of Mathematical Symbols](https://en.wikipedia.org/wiki/List_of_mathematical_symbols).